5 Overlooked Causes Of Migraine Headaches

 The temporal mandibular joint (TMJ) is the joint where your jaw connects with your skull.
 The joints are located in front of your ears on either side of your face.
 If your teeth are misaligned or you grind your teeth, a condition called bruxism, you can develop dysfunction and pain at the TMJ.

-Symptoms of TMJ dysfunction include popping of the joint, pain at the joint, difficulty opening your mouth and headaches.
-Proper diagnosis and treatment requires that you see a dentist familiar with this condition.
+Symptoms of TMJ dysfunction include popping of the joint, pain at the joint, difficulty opening your mouth, and headaches.
+Proper diagnosis and treatment require that you see a dentist familiar with this condition.
 The headaches caused by TMJ can be misdiagnosed as migraines and TMJ can be a trigger for migraines.

 4. Thyroid disease